 One of our Garden MVPs (Most Valued Player) is the hedgehog, as it preys on many common garden pests, including snails and snakes.
 Populations have dwindled in recent years for unknown reasons, so with the help of hedgehog researcher Dr Sophie Lund Rasmussen, we’ve put together a list of 10 ways you can make your garden more hedgehog friendly:

 - Put out water and food (cat food is a good option for hedgehogs) and make sure to keep good hygiene around the feeding station.

-- Build nests for hedgehogs by creating a wild corner in your garden with garden waste or piles of leaves or logs.
+- Build nests for hedgehogs!
+Create a cosy, wild corner in your garden using garden waste or piles of leaves or logs.

-- Make sure to check the areas carefully before trimming and the same goes for your compost heap before you dig the fork into it until you know it’s hedgehog free!
+- Be sure to check grass, bushes and hedges carefully before mowing or trimming.
+The same goes for your compost heap – don’t dig your fork into it until you know it’s hedgehog free!

 - Make a hedgehog highway by building tunnels or paths between gardens away from the street.

-- Make ponds and pools safe by ensuring there is an easy route out.
+- Make ponds and pools safe by ensuring there is an easy escape route.

-- Cover deep holes and drains or ensure an easy way out.
+- Cover deep holes and drains, or ensure there is an easy way out.

 - Make sure netting is kept safe and that there is no litter that can harm animals.

-- Be careful with bonfires and move the pile to a new site on the day you are burning it.
+- Be careful with bonfires.
+Move the pile to a new site on the day of burning it.

-A recent study from the University of Oxford on the danger of robotic lawn mowers to hedgehogs, highlights the vast differences in safety levels for hedgehogs when it comes to robotic lawnmowers.
-The robotic mowers from Husqvarna performed well in the test, as they amongst other safety features – they are equipped with a lift sensor as well as lightweight, pivoting (not fixed) blades, making them safer for small animals.
+A recent study from the University of Oxford has noted the difference in safety levels for hedgehogs when it comes to robotic lawnmowers.
+The robotic mowers from Husqvarna performed well in the test because – along with other safety features – they are equipped with a lift sensor as well as lightweight, pivoting (not fixed) blades, making them safer for small animals.